 The process of obtaining an Indiana accident report has changed considerably over the years.
-In years past, accident victims were required to coordinate with the individual police department to get a copy of their crash report.
+In the past, accident victims were required to coordinate with the individual police department to get a copy of their crash report.
 Today, getting a copy of your accident report is much easier.

 Below, we walk you through a number of Indiana accident report tips, including:

 - What information is needed to get a copy of your accident report

 - How much does an accident report cost?

 - When to report an accident (file a report)